 - Preheat the oven to 350 F.

-- Once the crackers are rolled thin and evenly enough, carefully peel off the top layer of parchment paper.
-If the edges are messy, you can work the dough with your hands to flatten it or press it into a neater shape.
-Then, use a pizza cutter or sharp knife to cut the crackers into even rows of squares.
-Important: Do not move the crackers after cutting, leave them in place.
+- Once the dough is rolled out evenly, carefully peel off the top layer of parchment paper.
+If the edges are uneven, gently shape the dough with your hands.
+Use a pizza cutter or sharp knife to cut the crackers into even squares, leaving them in place—do not move them after cutting.

-- Carefully transfer the bottom piece of parchment paper with the crackers still on top of it to a large cookie sheet.
-Brush the tops of the crackers with olive oil and sprinkle with a good helping of coarse salt.
+- Carefully lift the bottom parchment with the crackers onto a large baking sheet.
+Brush the tops with olive oil and sprinkle generously with coarse salt.

-- Bake for 20-25 minutes, until golden brown and crispy.
-It's okay if there's uneven browning - mine typically brown around the edges more than the center but they all turn out delicious.
+- Bake for 20–25 minutes, until the crackers are golden brown and crispy.
+Uneven browning is fine.
+The edges may brown more than the center, but they’ll all taste delicious.

 - Allow to cool completely before storing in an airtight container.
 For best results, serve immediately and eat within 1-2 days.